Geolykt/EnchantmentsPlus/readme.md

 **/ench &lt;enchantment&gt; &lt;level&gt; &lt;modifier&gt; &lt;doNotification&gt;**: Like above, but the fourth parameter handles whether or not chat messages should be send as a error/success message. (use True or false) <br>
 **/ench &lt;enchantment&gt; &lt;level&gt; &lt;modifier&gt; &lt;doNotification&gt; &lt;force&gt;**: Like above, but the fith parameter handles whether the enchantment should be forced onto the tool. (use True or false) <br>

-## Download
-See [Releases](https://github.com/Geolykt/EnchantmentsPlus/releases) for downloads

-## Compilation
+## Obtaining
-Compile this project like every other project out there.
-Note that you need to have the latest bindings.
-It requires JDK 11 in order to compile
+See [Releases](https://github.com/Geolykt/EnchantmentsPlus/releases) for downloads Or compile this project like every other project out there via maven and a JDK 11 or higher, a "mvn clean package" should suffice to build the plugin.

 ## Compatibility
 The current version of this plugin is compatible with Spigot version 1.15.2, 1.16.1, 1.16.2, 1.16.3 and 1.16.4.
 Any versions under 1.15.2, will **not** work without tinkering, versions above 1.16.4, may, although with a few issues.